Neats29/neats29.github.io/source/coaching/index.md

     border: 1px solid white;"
     alt="">
 </img>

-- **Short term Experience**: for those looking to experience this flavour of inner work, to tackle a recent challenge or to work on an ad-hoc basis.

-You may [book a free discovery call](https://cal.com/neats/intro) where we will discuss working together and book your first call.
-You may also [DM me on twitter](https://twitter.com/neats29) with any questions or to request a session.

-**Duration:**
-sessions are 90 minutes on average, done via video call.

-**Investment:** £100

-<h1 style="font-size: 1.6em;">Testimonials</h1>

 > "anita is one of the best facilitators i have worked with. she made it easy to trust her process so i could focus on what was going on inside of me. i was grateful to have her help in guiding my attention, and especially her use of breathwork. months later i still think back to what she helped me discover in our sessions and use it for making decisions in life" — [Mycelium Mage](https://twitter.com/myceliummage)